Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-datatable/README.md

 ![](docs/assets/datatable-actions-console.png)

-Developers are allowed to use any payloads as row actions.
+Developers are allowed putting any payloads as row actions.
 The only requirement for the objects is having `title` property.

 Once corresponding action is clicked in the dropdown menu DataTable invokes `executeRowAction` event where you can handle the process, inspect the action payload and all custom properties defined earlier, and do corresponding actions.

-#### Data sources
+## Data sources

 DataTable component gets data by means of data adapter.
 It is possible having data retrieved from different kinds of sources by implementing